Primordial black holes and gravitational waves from non-canonical inflation: Introduction

-The paper is structured as follows: In \Sec{sec:non_canonical_inflation} we review the basic equations of a single-field inflationary theory with non-canonical kinetic terms and a steep-deformed potential.
+The paper is structured as follows: In Section \ref{sec:non_canonical_inflation} we review the basic equations of a single-field inflationary theory with non-canonical kinetic terms and a steep-deformed potential.
 Within this framework, we study the dynamical equations of the scalar field and the resulting perturbations.
-Then, we dedicate \Sec{sec:PBH} to the study of primordial black hole formation within our model deriving as well the contribution of PBHs to dark matter.
-Followingly, in \Sec{sec:GW} we investigate the gravitational waves induced at second order from enhanced curvature perturbations which collapsed to form PBHs.
-Finally, \Sec{sec:conclusions} is devoted to conclusions.
+Then, we dedicate Section \ref{sec:PBH} to the study of primordial black hole formation within our model deriving as well the contribution of PBHs to dark matter.
+Followingly, in Section \ref{sec:GW} we investigate the gravitational waves induced at second order from enhanced curvature perturbations which collapsed to form PBHs.
+Finally, Section \ref{sec:conclusions} is devoted to conclusions.